SwiftMindInstitute/open-source/packages/utility-types/README.md

 - Any
   Types and antecedents that can be used for inference
+- Function
+  Commonly used functional patterns
+- Generator
+  Utility types for infering information about generators.
 - Identity
   Types that form an identity element under some operation
 - If